 Carol Gilliam Green, by Supreme Court Rule, has served as Secretary to the Commission since her appointment as Clerk of the Kansas Appellate Courts in September 1991.
 Prior to that appointment she served as research attorney to Chief Justice Alfred G. Schroeder and as Director of the Central Research Staff for the Kansas Court of Appeals.
 Ms. Green received her J.D. degree from Washburn University School of Law, magna cum laude, in May 1981.
 She also holds a Master of Arts in English from the University of Missouri at Columbia.
 She was a member of the Kansas Continuing Legal Education Commission from its inception in 1985 until 1993, serving as chair from 1991-1993.
-She serves, by Supreme Court Rule, as Secretary to the Client Protection Fund Commission and the Kansas Board of Law Examiners.
-By Supreme Court appointment, she serves as a member of the Board of Examiners of Court Reporters.
+She serves, by Supreme Court Rule, as Secretary to the Client Protection Fund Commission, the Kansas Board of Law Examiners, and the Board of Examiners of Court Reporters.
 She is past chair of both the Kansas Bar Association Public Information Committee and the Handbook Subcommittee of the CLE Committee.
 Ms. Green edited the second and third editions of the Kansas Appellate Practice Handbook and received a KBA Outstanding Service Award in 1995.
-She received the KBA Distinguished Government Service Award in 2008.
+She continues to work on that publication as chair of the Judicial Council Appellate Practice Advisory Committee.
+She received the KBA Distinguished Government Service Award in 2008 and a Washburn University School of Law Distinguished Service Award in 2012.
 She has served as secretary and on the Executive Committee of the National Conference of Appellate Court Clerks.